 The corresponding provision of an amount equivalent to the restoration asset created is reviewed at the end of each reporting period.
-The provision is measured at the best estimate of the present value amount required to settle the present obligation at the end of the reporting period w.
-Restoration and rehabilitation provision continued based on current legal and other requirements and technology, discounted where material using national government bond rates at the reporting date with terms to maturity and currencies that match, as closely as possible, the estimated future cash outflows.
+The provision is measured at the best estimate of the present value amount required to settle the present obligation at the end of the reporting period based on current legal and other requirements and technology, discounted where material using national government bond rates at the reporting date with terms to maturity and currencies that match, as closely as possible, the estimated future cash outflows.